Branch predictor: Static branch prediction

 Static prediction is the simplest branch prediction technique because it does not rely on information about the dynamic history of code executing.
 Instead, it predicts the outcome of a branch based solely on the branch instruction.

-The early implementations of SPARC and MIPS (two of the first commercial RISC architectures) used single-direction static branch prediction: they always predict that a conditional jump will not be taken, so they always fetch the next sequential instruction.
+Early implementations of SPARC and MIPS (two of the first commercial RISC architectures) used single-direction static branch prediction: they always predict that a conditional jump will not be taken, so they always fetch the next sequential instruction.
 Only when the branch or jump is evaluated and found to be taken, does the instruction pointer get set to a non-sequential address.

-Both CPUs evaluate branches in the decode stage and have a single cycle instruction fetch.
+Both CPUs fetch instructions in one cycle and evaluate branches in the decode stage.
 As a result, the branch target recurrence is two cycles long, and the machine always fetches the instruction immediately after any taken branch.
 Both architectures define branch delay slots in order to utilize these fetched instructions.

-A more advanced form of static prediction presumes that backward branches will be taken and that forward branches will not.
-A backward branch is one that has a target address that is lower than its own address.
-This technique can help with prediction accuracy of loops, which are usually backward-pointing branches, and are taken more often than not taken.
+A more-advanced form of static prediction assumes that backward branches will be taken and forward branches will not.
+(A backward branch is one that has a target address that is lower than its own address.)
+This rule increases prediction accuracy in loops, which can be constructed with a backward branch at the end that is mostly taken, or a forward branch at the beginning that is mostly not taken.
+With processors that use this prediction method, ordering the instructions can maximize branch-prediction accuracy.
+The RISC-V ISA recommends that software written for RISC-V harts (hardware threads), or generated to run on RISC-V harts, be optimized with the assumption that backward branches are taken and forward branches are not.
+(Even when the processor incorporates a more-advanced predictor that diminishes the relative value of static prediction.)

-Some processors allow branch prediction hints to be inserted into the code to tell whether the static prediction should be taken or not taken.
-The Intel Pentium 4 accepts branch prediction hints, but this feature was abandoned in later Intel processors.
+Some processors accept branch-prediction hints that override the static prediction.
+The Intel Pentium 4 and Pentium 4E accept branch-prediction hints as prefixes.
+In the presence of dynamic prediction, static prediction offers almost no benefit, and overriding the static prediction helps even less.
+Intel's subsequent Pentium M and Core2 processors ignore branch-prediction hint prefixes.
+No x86 manufacturer has re-introduced prediction hints.

-Static prediction is used as a fall-back technique in some processors with dynamic branch prediction when dynamic predictors do not have sufficient information to use.
-Both the Motorola MPC7450 (G4e) and the Intel Pentium 4 use this technique as a fall-back.
+Dynamic branch predictors naturally fall back on static branch prediction when they have no cached information (such as the first time a given branch is encountered).
+Both the Motorola MPC7450 (G4e) and the Intel Pentium 4 fall back on static prediction.

 In static prediction, all decisions are made at compile time, before the execution of the program.

 Dynamic branch prediction

-Dynamic branch prediction uses information about taken or not taken branches gathered at run-time to predict the outcome of a branch.
+Dynamic branch prediction uses information about taken or not-taken branches gathered at run-time to predict the outcome of a branch.